pe7er/docker-images/README.md

 usage: tuf [-h|--help] [-d|--dir=<dir>] [--insecure-plaintext] <command> [<args>...]
 ```

-## Avaible TUF parameters for the Docker TUF Client
+## Available TUF parameters for the Docker TUF Client

-This documents which paramters are avaible for the `sign.sh` script, when asked for `Parameter to be passed to TUF:`.
+This documents which parameters are available for the `sign.sh` script, when asked for `Parameter to be passed to TUF:`.

 Run [`sign.sh`](./sign.sh) for the wrapper client: